 'It is hard to imagine a more thorough-going examination of the stories children are commonly introduced to.
 Ms. AbdelRahim has given us an exploration that is very multifaceted and truly eye-opening.
 A book to read and re-read!' - John Zerzan, author of Elements of Refusal and Running on Emptiness

 Introduction: The Root of It All: Theory of Literature and Life 1.
 Epistemologies of Chaos and the Orderly Unknowledge of Literacy 2.
 Genealogical Narratives of Wilderness and Domestication: Identifying the Ontologies of Genesis and Genetics in Children’s Literature 3.
 In the End: Anthropological Narratives in Fiction and Life

-Layla AbdelRahim is an anthropologist, writer, researcher, and public speaker.
+Layla AbdelRahim is an anthropologist, author, researcher, and public speaker.
 She is the author of Wild Children – Domesticated Dreams: Civilization and the Birth of Education (2013).